bgzhou/bgzhou.github.io/_pages/about.md

 # 🔥 News
 - 2025-10-17 **<font color=Blue>New submission</font>**: One paper titled [Beyond-Diagonal RIS Under Non-Idealities: Learning-Based Architecture Discovery and Optimization](https://arxiv.org/abs/2510.15701) has been submitted to IEEE journal for possible publication.

-- 2025-09-05 **<font color=Blue>New submission</font>**: One co-authored paper titled “Channel Recovery for UPA-assisted Massive MlMO Systems with Asymmetrical Uplink and Downlink Transceivers” has been submitted to **IEEE Internet of Things Journal** for possible publication.
+- 2025-09-05 **<font color=Blue>New submission</font>**: One co-authored paper titled “Channel Recovery for UPA-assisted Massive MlMO Systems with Asymmetrical Uplink and Downlink Transceivers” has been submitted to IEEE journal for possible publication.

 - 2025-06-18 **<font color=Blue>New submission</font>**: One co-authored paper titled [Out-of-Band Modality Synergy Based Multi-User Beam Prediction and Proactive BS Selection with Zero Pilot Overhead](https://arxiv.org/abs/2506.15136) has been submitted to IEEE journal for possible publication.